yan-soon/tp/docs/DeveloperGuide.md

 The `gem` command allows users to view all available General Education (GE) modules available in NUS.

 When the command is executed, a list of all available GE modules will be displayed on the `Command Line Display`.

+This is achieved with the `GemCommand` and `GemCommandStorage` class.
+The `GemCommandStorage` class handles the extracting and parsing of JSON module data while the `GemCommand` handles the logic of displaying the modules.
+This command is separated from `required` to avoid cluttering up the `Command Line Display` due to the hefty amount of GE modules displayed.

 As with all operations in GradPad, the `GemCommand` class handles the execution of `gem` operations.